shivannis/xandr-docs-public/xandr-docs/articles/monetize/selling-guide.md

   at the placement group level.
 - [Working with Placements](working-with-placements.md) A placement is basically an ad tag, for example, a 300x250 slot on mysite.com.
-Placements may be used by publishers, by their intermediaries who are using Xandr
-  Monetize as their publisher ad server, or by advertisers who wish to traffic a direct media buy through Xandr Monetize.
+Placements may be used by publishers, by their intermediaries who are using Microsoft Advertising Monetize as their publisher ad server, or by advertisers who wish to traffic a direct media buy through Microsoft Advertising Monetize.
 When you create a placement in
   Monetize, you select the size and types of creatives that can serve on the placement, set a reserve price for